Marie Davignon

 Marie Davignon is a Canadian cinematographer and film director.
 She is most noted for her work on the 2020 film Beans, for which she received a Canadian Screen Award nomination for Best Cinematography at the 9th Canadian Screen Awards in 2021.

 She was also previously a nominee for Best Cinematography in a Documentary at the 3rd Canadian Screen Awards in 2015, for her work on All That We Make (Fermières).

-Her other cinematography credits have included the films Sashinka, Black Conflux and Niagara.
+Her other cinematography credits have included the films Sashinka, Black Conflux, Niagara, Miss Boots (Mlle Bottine) and Montreal, My Beautiful (Montréal, ma belle).

 Her debut short film as a director, Girlfriends (Amies), was released in 2018.